 Carbon fibre composites can be made smart by using graphene.
-Dr Nishar Hameed has been working at Swinburne University of Technology in Melbourne for two years on such projects.
+Dr Nishar Hameed has been working at Swinburne University of Technology in Melbourne for two years on these projects.

 “Carbon fibre composites have been frequently used in the aerospace sector, primarily due to their light weight.